-National Policy 58-201 Corporate Governance Guidelines and National Instrument 58-101 Disclosure of Corporate Governance Practices set out a series of guidelines for effective corporate governance.
+National Policy 58-201 - Corporate Governance Guidelines and National Instrument 58-101 - Disclosure of Corporate Governance Practices set out a series of guidelines for effective corporate governance.
 The guidelines address matters such as the composition and independence of corporate boards, the functions to be performed by boards and their committees, and the effectiveness and education of board members.
 Each reporting issuer, such as the Corporation, must disclose on an annual basis and in prescribed form, the corporate governance practices that it has adopted.
 The following is the Corporation's required annual disclosure of its corporate governance practices.

-The Board has responsibility for the stewardship of the Corporation and has adopted a formal charter setting out the Board's stewardship responsibilities, including the Board's responsibilities for overseeing integrity and ethics, the appointment of the Chief Executive Officer, management of the Board, strategic and succession planning, monitoring corporate and financial performance, financial reporting, risk management and oversight of the Corporation's policies and procedures, communications, reporting and compliance with laws.
+The Board has responsibility for the stewardship of the Corporation and has adopted a formal charter (reproduced as Appendix A of this Management Proxy Circular) setting out the Board's stewardship responsibilities, including the Board's responsibilities for overseeing integrity and ethics, the appointment of the Chief Executive Officer, management of the Board, strategic and succession planning, monitoring corporate and financial performance, financial reporting, risk management and oversight of the Corporation's policies and procedures, communications, reporting and compliance with laws.